AusClimateService/qqscale/docs/example_acs.md

 Combining the historical and ssp370 experiments, the daily CORDEX data spans the period 1960-2100.
-To avoid abrupt changes in the bias corrected data from one analysis window to the next, we increment the window 10 years at a time.
+To avoid abrupt changes in the bias corrected data from one 30-year analysis window to the next, we keep/archive only the central decade from each window and increment the window 10 years at a time.
 For instance,
-when we process the 2050-2079 window we only keep/archive the central decacde (2060-2069), and then move on and process the 2060-2089 window (keeping 2070-2079).
+when we process the 2050-2079 window we only keep the central decacde (2060-2069) and then move on and process the 2060-2089 window (keeping 2070-2079).